 As circumstances change, the Policy will be modified to ensure that treasury risks continue to be well managed.
-Council ensures there is periodic reviews of this policy by an appropriate external party.
+This policy must also be reviewed by an appropriate external party at least once every three years.

 The review will test the existing policy against the following criteria: